-Savannah woke up late the morning after St. Patrick’s Day, feeling strange…groggy and panicky.
+Savannah woke up late the morning after St. Patrick’s Day, feeling strange…groggy, and panicky.
 It was a workday, and she’d neglected to set her alarm.
 Not like her at all.
-When she saw the time on her nightstand clock, she leapt out of bed, but fell, feeling oddly weak.
+When she saw the time on her nightstand clock, she leaped out of bed, but fell, feeling oddly weak.
 If she hurried, she could make it to work on time, but she felt so weird.
 What had she done last night?
 Had she relapsed?
 Why was her 27-year-old brain having a “senior moment?”

-“Wait a second…” she thought, looking down and noticing she still had on half her clothes.
+“Wait for a second…” she thought, looking down and noticing she still had on half her clothes.
 Not like her to sleep with her bra on, not to mention her sweater.
 Where were her panties?
 As she looked into the mirror, she questioned: “Why do I still have on make-up?”
 A creepy sensation radiated through her body from her core.
-She felt cold and tingly all over, and began moving through her apartment looking for clues as to how she went to sleep with her sweater, bra and make-up on and nothing else.
+She felt cold and tingly all over and began moving through her apartment looking for clues as to how she went to sleep with her sweater, bra, and make-up on, and nothing else.
 “I certainly remember doing things like this when I was in college and drinking like a fish, but I’ve been sober for 3 years now…..what the…” As she walked through the living room, she noticed the front door was shut, but unlocked, with her keys still hanging in the doorknob in the hallway of the common area.
 “OMG…” she thought.
 “My keys were in the doorknob all night!”
-She quickly locked it, and leaned against it, heart thumping, head throbbing, eyes darting around half expecting to see someone, calling out, “Hello?
+She quickly locked it and leaned against it, heart-thumping, head throbbing, eyes darting around half expecting to see someone, calling out, “Hello?
 Anyone here?”
 No answer.
 She then noticed there were a few flecks of hardened mud on the carpet, leading from the door to her bedroom.
 Not much, but there were definitely imprints in the carpet of shoes much bigger than her own.

 For the life of her, Savannah could not recall how she got home last night, nor who had come with her.
 She had lived alone for a few months now since her boyfriend broke up with her and moved out, and she was not in any headspace to have sex with anyone at this point in her life.
 Who was here last night?
 Should she call the police?
 But, what would she say?
 She made some coffee and sat on the couch, scratching her head trying to remember last night.
 She had gone to a local sports bar with some other single friends to celebrate Valentine’s Day.
 She did recall Julie canceling at the last minute via text.
 But Amanda made it, and they sat at the bar, ordered mocktails….then what????